androidbigold/Web-taxi-software/README.md

 Version 2.1
 interact with nodes in the blockchain net
-optimize node functions,a node can't be registered or removed repeatedly
+optimize node functions,a node can't be registered or removed repeatedly improve the process flow

 Version 2.0
 Add nodes functions and mine functions